heavyai/heavydb/README.md

 To find out more, please check out the [OmniSci Website](https://www.omnisci.com) and the [OmniSciDB wiki](https://github.com/omnisci/omniscidb/wiki/).

-For more details see the [OmniSciDB Developer Documentation](https://omnisci.github.io/omniscidb/)
+For more details, see the [OmniSciDB Developer Documentation](https://omnisci.github.io/omniscidb/)

 # Quickstart